How to Make Ornament Cake Balls

 Do you and your friends have an annual cookie swap around Christmas time?
 Well then do I have the perfect cookie swap (cake pop) recipe for you, well that is if you think you can get away with not exactly bringing cookies to the party!
-When my mom and sister were in town this past weekend, we had so much fun creating these ornament cake pops!
+When my mom and sister were in town this past weekend, we had so much fun creating these ornament cake balls!
 And I promise, they aren’t as hard as they might look!

 Nothing brings back Christmas memories more than decorating cookies with my mom and sister this time of year.
 We always went above and beyond to make sure Santa had his pick of delicious cookies!